Welcome to ME-TECH

 Complimentary registration open to all operators and end-users

 A huge thank you to all our speakers, sponsors, and delegates for attending ME-TECH 2023 from 16–18 May, in Dubai.
 We were delighted to welcome back so many familiar faces, and meet a lot of new ones - your contributions made the event a great success!

-We’re excited to start the planning for ME-TECH 2024 which will take place in Dubai from 7–9 May 2024, and we’ll release more details soon.
+We’re excited to start the planning for ME-TECH 2024 which will take place on 4–6 March 2024.
 If you want to be involved in this flagship event, please get in touch.

 Look out for the full post-event report - coming soon!